Rowan Tilly: Seeds of Hope

 On 29 January 1996, Andrea Needham, Joanna Wilson, and Lotta Kronlid broke into BAE's Warton Aerodrome, Lancashire where British Aerospace Hawk 200 planes destined for Indonesia, which could have been used against Timor-Leste, were being assembled.
 Timor-Leste was at the time seeking independence from Indonesia and a high number of civilian deaths during the independence struggle had already been reported.
 As part of a group of ten women, including Tilly, known as "Seeds of Hope East Timor Ploughshares Group", they had spent a year preparing the operation.
-They disarmed a Hawk with hammers, and then waited to be found and to claim responsibility.
+The three disarmed a Hawk with hammers, and then waited to be found and to claim responsibility.
 They were arrested and charged with causing damage of £2 million.
-A week later, another member was arrested for conspiracy.
+A week later, a fourth member, Angie Zelter, was arrested for conspiracy.
 The four were refused bail and spent six months in prison on remand.
 At trial in Liverpool later that year, they argued that they should be found not guilty as they had been acting to prevent a crime, a defence that is allowed in English law.
 The four were acquitted by a jury.